fish-shell/fish-shell/sphinx_doc_src/index.rst

 -# By ending a command with the ``&`` (ampersand) symbol, the user tells ``fish`` to put the specified command into the background.
 A background process will be run simultaneous with ``fish``. ``fish`` will retain control of the terminal, so the program will not be able to read from the keyboard.

--# By pressing @key{Control,Z}, the user stops a currently running foreground  program and returns control to ``fish``.
+-# By pressing :kbd:`Control+Z`, the user stops a currently running foreground  program and returns control to ``fish``.
 Some programs do not support this feature, or remap it to another key.
-GNU Emacs uses @key{Control,X} @key{z} to stop running.
+GNU Emacs uses :kbd:`Control+X` :kbd:`z` to stop running.

 -# By using the `bg <cmds/bg.html>`_ and `fg <cmds/fg.html>`_ builtin commands, the user can send any currently running job into the foreground or background.